flightnut/Breach-SCP-Gamemode/README.md

 * ulx playsound nukes/nuke2.ogg; ulx explode *
 * ulx playsound nukes/alpha_warheads_fail.ogg

+ulx tsaycolor "The Goal is to Hide NOT escape INGORE the timer round will auto end when there are 10 left!" red

 For Bots: (replace 58 with the number of bots you want)